Philonous/nix-exposition/README.md

 In most Linux distributions, installing a package (say, bash) involves copying the files that belong to that package into a certain well-known place in the file system (e.g. `/bin/bash`).
-The package manager also keeps a database of which packages are installed and which paths belong to that package .
-This allows it to remove the files belonging to that package for uninstalling or upgrading it .
-This approach works well enough, but it comes with a downside:
-You can only have one version of bash installed on your system, since there can only be one `/bin/bash`.
-Of course, you can manually install a different bash executable in another place (say, `/opt/bash-myversion`), but at that point you have given up on the package manager and doing all the work manually.
+This approach works well enough, but it comes with a downside: You can only have one version of bash installed on your system, since there can only be one `/bin/bash`.

 Instead, imagine that every package version, including libraries, is always installed in its own, globally unique but deterministic directory.
 No package